Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 Data encryption and loss prevention

-The 6-step hybrid work security program
+The 6-step hybrid work security program checklist

 Step Activity Tool Owner

-2. Classify Apply sensitivity labels and BYOD rules Microsoft Purview Compliance owner
+2. Classify.
+Apply sensitivity labels and BYOD rules.
+Microsoft Purview.
+Compliance owner.

 Six-step hybrid work security program for Canadian SMBs.